Schlaimwendla/ascenta/README.md

 ---

 ## 🤝 Contributing
-This is part of my diploma thesis, but feedback, ideas, and positive vibes are always welcome ✨
+This is part of our diploma thesis, but feedback, ideas, and positive vibes are always welcome ✨

 ---